LeilaniAllen/back-end-inspiration-board/README.md

 # Inspiration Board:
 This is a website that allows you to create inspirational boards with notes.

+Created using Javascript/React for front-end and Python for back-end.

 Demo link: http://ice-ice-inspo-board.herokuapp.com

 ## Back-end Layer